 Do you want to spend a holiday in Finnish Lapland, but don’t know which would be the best destination for your needs?
 Don’t worry – it is possible to see the most popular ski resorts in Finland during the same holiday!
 This article gives you valuable tips for an arctic road trip in Finland!

-Salla – in the middle of nowhere, as their official slogan goes – is a heaven for the peace-loving traveler.
+Salla – in the middle of nowhere, as their official slogan goes – is a heaven for the peace and nature -loving traveler.
 Whether you’re traveling alone or with children, winter or summer, you will find lots of places to see, things to experience and history to discover.

 Text and photos: Laura Rumbin